 - All members of staff are required to work within clear guidelines on Safe Working Practice / the school's Code of Conduct. - Children may make allegations against staff in situations where they feel vulnerable or where they perceive there to be a possible risk to their welfare.
 As such, all staff should take care not to place themselves in a vulnerable position regarding child protection or potential allegations.
 For example, it is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - Physical intervention should only be used when the child is endangering him/herself or others and such events should be recorded and signed by a witness.
-Staff should be aware of the school's Behaviour Management and Physical Intervention Policies, and any physical interventions must be in line with agreed policy and procedure in which appropriate training should be provided. - Full advice and guidance can be found in Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings (2015) which can be found in the Safeguarding folder on the intranet. - Staff should be particularly aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should familiarise themselves with advice and professional expectations outlined in Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings, the school's Online Safety Policy and Acceptable Use Policy and Safe Practice with Technology Guidance for Adults who Work with Children and Young People.
+Staff should be aware of the school's Positive handling policy, and any physical interventions must be in line with agreed policy and procedure in which appropriate training should be provided. - Full advice and guidance can be found in Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings (2015) which can be found in the safeguarding folder of the P Drive. - Staff should be particularly aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should familiarise themselves with advice and professional expectations outlined in Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings, the school's Acceptable Usage for ICT Policy and Safe Practice with Technology Guidance for Adults who Work with Children and Young People.